aquasecurity/tracee/docs/docs/outputs/output-formats.md

 # Tracing Output Formats

 The `--output` flag controls where and how Tracee will output events, by specifying `--output <format>:<destination>`.
 You can use the `--output` flag multiple times to output events in multiple ways.
-To see all output options you can run `tracee --output help`.
+To see all output options you can run `tracee --help output`.

 The following output formats are supported: